herb64/creative-coding/onePixelCinema/README.md

 # My "One Pixel Camera"

-This is the first attempt to modify the code.
+This is the new version.
+It loads an image, and adjusts the window size automatically to that image, within given limts, of course, and keeping the aspect ratio.

 The sketch can also be found at [openprocessing](https://www.openprocessing.org/sketch/430564).
 This does work now, but see the bugs and fixes section if you are interested in my 'journey' with that.
 Note, that the left and right sections do overdraw